May 9, 2017

 If you don’t understand every single angle of another’s struggle, don’t judge it.

 Above all else, have sympathy for the struggles of others and the mistakes they make as a result; you have surely messed up before too.
-We all have different lessons to learn in this lifetime.

 Your struggle is no better than anyone else’s.